vladmalynych/k8s-image-updater/README.md

 ### Description:
 This application lists DockerHub tags, and compares them to currently deployed tags of k8s deployments.
-In case if new image exists, k8s deployment image will be updated and notification will be sent to Slack `#dev-release` channel.
+In case if new image exists, k8s deployment image will be updated and notification will be sent to Slack channel.

 ### Working hours
 CronJob is executed in a predefined time window: